 - select your own template to modify, add your own content, and post at your URL

 Your website will be evaluated based on these criteria.

-Working individually or collaboratively, create a multimedia project that would be appropriate for you to include in your professional website.
-This project should give you a chance to explore in greater detail a topic or a tool that interests you and that is relevant for your professional development.
+Create a small, manageable multimedia project to add to your HTML/CSS website or to your WordPress blog.
+This project should give you a chance to explore a topic or a tool that interests you and that is relevant for your professional development.
 Through this project, you can showcase your knowledge and skills in an area that will help you advance your career.

-- Create a story or a set of tutorials using a screencasting tool like
+- Create a story or a tutorial using a screencasting tool like Screencast-o-matic.

-- Create a multimedia project using two or more Knightlab storytelling tools.
+- Create a quick multimedia project using one or more of the Knightlab storytelling tools.

-- Film and edit a video on a topic that’s relevant for your professional interests.
+- Create a video on a topic that’s relevant for your professional interests.